BaneleInnocent/BaneleInnocent/README.md

 # Hi, I'm Innocent!
-# 👨‍💻 IT Support Technician | Junior Network Engineer | CCNA
+# 👨‍💻 IT Support and Junior Network Technician (CCNA) with hands-on experience delivering first- and second
+line support, endpoint administration, and network troubleshooting in academic and technical environments.
+Skilled in Active Directory, LAN/Wi-Fi monitoring, backup verification, systems support, and incident escalation.
+Proven ability to manage IT assets, documentation, structured cabling, and switching tasks.
+Motivated to contribute to hybrid desktop, systems, and junior network operations

 ##